 How do you recognize iron deficiency?

 Iron deficiency develops gradually and does not happen overnight.
 During initial iron deficiency, the body draws on stored reserves, also known as storage iron, before symptoms become noticeable.
 If the stored reserves are exhausted, the body finally has no more iron to fall back on, and production of red blood cells is impacted.
 The change in blood count ultimately causes the recognizable symptoms of iron deficiency and leads to a low hemoglobin level.
-Tip: You can easily test your hemoglobin level yourself with Homed-IQ’s home hemoglobin test.
+Tip: You can easily test your hemoglobin level yourself with Homed-IQ’s home hemoglobin blood test.

 Typical symptoms of iron deficiency include: